 Evan Spiegel on building products people love and leading creative teams

-In this podcast, Evan Spiegel talks about entrepreneurship, innovation in tech (like AR and AI), the importance of improving products quickly, managing stress, and dealing with impostor syndrome.
+In this podcast, Evan Spiegel talks about entrepreneurship, innovation in tech, the importance of improving products quickly, managing stress, and dealing with impostor syndrome.

 The company’s culture and values